-5.3.2 Resource Feature Order (Dec 11, 2009) Karst

-Objective The GAR order dated December 11, 2009 came into effect on January 15, 2010 and identifies the following surface or subsurface elements of a karst system as resource features wherever they are found within the South Island Forest District.
+5.3.2 Resource Feature Order (Dec 11, 2009) Karst Objective The GAR order dated December 11, 2009 came into effect on January 15, 2010 and identifies the following surface or subsurface elements of a karst system as resource features wherever they are found within the South Island Forest District.
+Karst caves, Significant surface karst features, and Important features and elements within high and very high vulnerability karst terrain.
+The order requires that agreement holders must satisfy the annual reporting requirements for karst features as per FPPR s.
+86(3)(b) however this reporting requirement is no longer part of the FPPR.
+Strategies and Results 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 The AVCF will report any new discovered karst features within the community forest area to the provincial karst inventory system and will follow existing generally accepted best management practices for forest operations on karst terrain. rategies and Results apply to these Forest Development Sproat \(\sqrt{2} \) Units: Taylor $\sqrt{}$

-Karst caves,

-Significant surface karst features, and

-· · · · · · · · · · · · · · · · · · ·

-Strategies and Results

-The AVCF will report any new discovered karst features within the community forest area to the provincial karst inventory system and will follow existing generally accepted best management practices for forest operations on karst terrain.

-rategies and Results apply to these Forest Development Sproat √

-Units: Taylor √